CodeDifferently/piano-lecture/README.md

 ### Styling your piano
-You're probably looking at your application saying "That's not a piano!"
-Dont worry thats what we're getting to next.
+Your screen should show a list of the letters along with the title.
 You can start by adding a new css file to your project `styles.css` and adding the following `CSS`.
 If you're using CodePen, you will not need to create a css file.
+Just copy and paste the code below in the CSS section.

 ```CSS
 html  {